 This is one of the biggest breakthroughs since fast food joints started offering gross salads — the cauliflower-crust pizza.
 Once just a miserable recipe to try and follow is now a popular crust option a many a pizza place.

 They’ve got gluten-free cauliflower crust at Fired Pie, as well as Venezia’s, Upper Crust Pizza Patio & Wine Bar, and Zesty Zzeeks — which also has a broccoli cheddar crust, just FYI.
-You can even order the spanakopita — gluten-free cauliflower crust topped with spinach, lemon, garlic, kalamata olives, and a myriad of cheeses like feta, fontina, asiago, and herb Parmesan — at Alamo Drafthouse locations in Tempe and Chandler.
+You can even order the spanakopita — gluten-free cauliflower crust topped with spinach, lemon, garlic, kalamata olives, and a myriad of cheeses like feta, fontina, asiago, and herb Parmesan — at Alamo Drafthouse locations in Tempe, Chandler, and Gilbert.

 Entrees and Plates